vishnuas22/MasterX/test_result.md

     message: "Completed comprehensive backend testing for the MasterX AI Mentor System.
 All backend functionality is working correctly.
 Tested all endpoints including health check, user management, session management, chat functionality (basic, premium, context-aware), streaming functionality, model information, learning psychology services, gamification services, exercise generation, and learning path generation.
 All tests passed successfully with 100% pass rate.
 The backend is robust and ready for use."
   - agent: "testing"
     message: "Attempted to test frontend functionality but encountered connection issues.
 The preview environment is unavailable with the message 'Preview Unavailable!!
 Our Agent is resting after inactivity.'
 The local frontend is running on port 3000 but cannot be accessed through the browser automation tool.
 Backend logs show the API is functioning correctly with successful health checks and API calls.
 The frontend logs show successful compilation with no errors.
 Unable to test UI components, chat scrolling, or advanced features due to connection limitations."
+  - agent: "testing"
+    message: "Completed additional comprehensive backend testing for the MasterX AI Mentor System.
+All backend functionality is working correctly.
+Verified all API endpoints are properly accessible with /api prefix for Kubernetes ingress routing.
+Tested the health check endpoint which returns proper JSON with status, database, and ai_service health information.
+Verified MongoDB connection stability and Groq AI service integration.
+All tests passed successfully with 100% pass rate.
+The backend is robust, properly configured for universal portability, and ready for use."